maxfahl/cursor-agent-master-prompt/prompt.md

 <<< HALT IF NOT [YOLO MODE]: Before continuing, wait for the user to confirm the name and contents of the [TASK FILE] >>>

 ## 3. Task Analysis
-- Examine the [TASK], related code and functionality step-by-step.
+1. Examine the [TASK] by looking at related code and functionality step-by-step to get a birds eye view of everything.
-- Fill in any details from the analysis in the [TASK FILE].
+2. Fill in any details from the analysis in the [TASK FILE].
+  - Update the "Task Description" to be more clear and concise using your own words, but base it on the [TASK] given by the user.

 <<< HALT IF NOT [YOLO MODE]: Before continuing, wait for user confirmation that your analysis is satisfactory, if not, iterate on this >>>